saifkheraj/ResearchandDevelopment/VISTA/notebooks/Week1/Week1_IntroArduino/README.md

-# Recreating and updating README.md with IDE Installation & Setup section

-content = """# 🚀 Getting Started with Arduino: A Beginner's Guide

 ## 🌟 What is Arduino?

 **Arduino** is an open-source electronics platform that combines:
 - **Hardware**: A small, inexpensive electronic board